doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 The most basic one is using standard input/output (stdio) to set up such communication.
 In this article we shall take a deep-dive into this approach hoping to demystify it.

+The practical benefit of using this article is that we use Zig code snippets in this article to illustrate the concepts.
+If you always were interested in what this language looks like and how to work with it, this article is for you.

 ## Files!

 If there was a UNIX musical ever made, in the tradition of punchy single-word musical names, it would be called "Files!".